garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ Oh, wait, What's this?
 Well, I guess I'll tell you a bit about this painting...
 ^ Called "The Treachery of Images" by René Magritte, a Belgian surrealist, about 10 years after the Georgia O'Keefe painting ^ Sometimes called "This Is Not A Pipe" because it's not a pipe.
 It's a drawing.
 The things we use are representative.
 They are not the things themselves.
 ^ We can relate this to Alfred Korzbyski's work in general semantics.
+The map is not the territory.
+We need to be able to see that metaphors have limits.

 ^ But you're not here hear about art history..